manav260520/PHP-internship/README.md

-# PHP-internship at akash technoloabs.
+# PHP-internship at akash technolabs.